Yonet/MixedRealityResources/README.md

 ![Mixed Reality Resources](images/MRresources.png)
 - Short Link: [bit.ly/mixedrealityresources](https://bit.ly/mixedrealityresources)

 Collection of Mixed Reality related resources, inspirations.
-Please file an issue if you are looking for a resources that is not listed or if you have suggestions or additions.
+Please ask on [LearnXR Reddit](https://www.reddit.com/r/LearnXR/) or  file an issue, if you are looking for a resource that is not listed or if you have suggestions or additions.
 Hope it is helps you to learn and create.

 - [Design](#design)
   - [Guidelines](#guidelines)